Education and transfer

 I'm ready to take the next step.
 How do I enroll?

 Well, there are a few steps you’ll need to take first.
 First, you’ll need to complete an application for admission at ivytech.edu/applynow.
-After that, you’ll need to attend New Student Orientation.
+After that, you’ll need to watch FYIvy.
 Next, you’ll need to complete an assessment.
-And finally, you’ll meet with an advisor to identify your goals and register for classes.
+And finally, you’ll meet with an advisor to identify your goals and register for classes and attend orientation.